MicrosoftDocs/architecture-center/docs/cloud-adoption/includes/governance/business-risks.md

 ## Business risks

 The company is at an early stage of cloud adoption, experimenting and building proofs of concept.
-Risks are now relatively low, but future risks are likely.
+Risks are now relatively low, but future risks are likely to have a significant impact.
 There is little definition around the final state of the technical solutions to be deployed to the cloud.
 In addition, the cloud readiness of IT employees is low.
 A foundation for cloud adoption will help the team safely learn and grow.

 **Future-proofing:** There is a risk of not empowering growth, but also a risk of not providing the right protections against future risks.